jee-mj/portfolio/src/content/php/aim.md

-Develop an e-commerce website for `Sports Wholesalers` from scratch using HTML+SCSS+JS+PHP.
+Develop an e-commerce website for `Sports Wholesalers` from scratch using PHP.